goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-# Brief Summary of "Training language models to follow instructions with human feedback"

 This paper introduces InstructGPT, a model trained to follow human instructions by fine-tuning GPT-3 using reinforcement learning from human feedback (RLHF).
 The authors show that alignment with human preferences can be achieved through a three-step process:

 1. Collecting human demonstrations of desired behavior for supervised fine-tuning (SFT)